France names new cabinet with surprises at justice and interior ministries

 Rosélyne Bachelot, a former minister under right-wing leaders Jacques Chirac and Nicolas Sarkozy, returns to government as minister of culture, taking over from Franck Riester.
 After 8 years away from the limelight, the 73-year-old, who has been very vocal on the Covid-19 crisis, describes herself as a passionate music fan.

-Elisabeth Moreno makes her debut entry into government as Minister of State for Gender Equality, in place of Marlène Schiappa who becomes secretary to interior minister Gérald Darmanin.
+Elisabeth Moreno makes her debut entry into government as minister of state for gender equality, in place of Marlène Schiappa who becomes deputy minister to Interior Minister Gérald Darmanin.

 Who is staying put?

-Despite lots of speculation before the reshuffle, the great offices of state remain untouched, with Finance Minister, Bruno Le Maire safe to steer the economy through its worst crisis since World War II.
+Despite lots of speculation before the reshuffle, the great offices of state remain untouched, with Finance Minister Bruno Le Maire safe to steer the economy through its worst crisis since World War II.
 Le Maire will do so under a new title of minister of finance and recovery.

 Foreign Minister Jean-Yves Le Drian, Education Minister Jean-Michel Blanquer and Defence Minister Florence Parly are also staying put.